-Entrusting the Gospel can seem like a huge task.
+Entrusting the gospel can seem like a huge task.
 Our mind usually jumps to concerns over what we share instead of how we share.
-The "what" was defined yesterday!
-We are to share the good news about the Kingdom.
-The "how" is defined today!
-We are to share the good news about the Kingdom through our network of relationships.
+The "what" was defined yesterday: we are to share the good news about the kingdom.
+The "how" is defined today: we are to share the good news about the kingdom through our network of relationships.

 It's been said that everything runs on the rails of relationship.
-Entrusting the Gospel is a perfect example of this truth in action.
-While there are times when we have the opportunity to share the good news with a complete stranger, the regular pattern of entrusting the Gospel involves our relational networks.
-These networks are comprised of friends, family, co-workers, neighbors, and the people we encounter with regularity.
-Because of the underlying relationships, these networks are fertile soil for entrusting the Gospel.
+Entrusting the gospel is a perfect example of this truth in action.
+While there are times when we have the opportunity to share the good news with a complete stranger, the regular pattern of entrusting the gospel involves our relational networks.
+These networks are comprised of friends, family, co-workers, neighbors, and the people we encounter regularly.
+Because of the underlying relationships, these networks are fertile soil for entrusting the gospel.

-There are several reasons that the Gospel flourishes in relational networks.
+There are several reasons that the gospel flourishes in relational networks.

-- First, the nature of the message is relational.
-Three key relationships are involved with the Gospel of the Kingdom.
-There is our relationship with God, our relationship with the Church, and our relationship with the world. - Second, sharing the message is time-consuming.
-While some subjects can be adequately discussed by sketching ideas on the back of a napkin, the Kingdom is not one of those subjects.
-Sharing the Gospel of the Kingdom takes time.
-If relationships are in place, it provides multiple opportunities to continue the discussion. - Third, the result of the message is a transformed life.
-It is one thing to tell a complete stranger how God changed your life.
-But all they see is the person standing in front of them.
+- 1. The nature of the message is relational.
+Three key relationships are involved with the gospel of the kingdom: our relationship with God, our relationship with the Church, and our relationship with the world. - 2.
+Sharing the message is time-consuming.
+While some subjects can be adequately discussed quickly with a few bullet points, the kingdom is not one of those subjects.
+Sharing the gospel of the kingdom takes time.
+If relationships are in place, it provides multiple opportunities to continue the discussion. - 3.
+The result of the message is a transformed life.
+It is one thing to tell a complete stranger how God changed your life, but all they see is the person standing in front of them.
 For the people who comprise our relational networks, they have seen God's continuing transformation of your life.
 This life change provides a platform for sharing.

-As we read the New Testament, we see the Gospel of the Kingdom being entrusted through relationships.
+As we read the New Testament, we see the gospel of the kingdom being entrusted through relationships.
 God desires the same pattern in our lives.
 Look up each passage and fill in the blanks appropriately.

-◆ Mark 3:13-19 • Who entrusted the Gospel?
+Mark 3:13-19

-• Who received the Gospel?

-◆ Mark 5:1-20 (Focus on the formerly demon-possessed man; verses 18-20.)
+Mark 5:1-20

-Who entrusted the Gospel?

-Who received the Gospel?

-◆ John 1:40-42
+John 1:40-42

-Who entrusted the Gospel?

-Who received the Gospel?
+John 4:7-42

-◆ John 4:7-42 (Focus on the woman's response to Christ's message; verses 28-30; 39-43)

-Who entrusted the Gospel?

-Who received the Gospel?
+(Focus on the woman's response to Christ's message in verses 28-30; 39-43.)
+Who entrusted the gospel? \\\\\\ Who received the gospel? \\\\\\

-◆ 2 Timothy 2:2

-Who entrusted the Gospel?

-Who received the Gospel?
+2 Timothy 2:2 Who entrusted the gospel?\\\\\ Who received the gospel?\\\\\

-Prayer Suggestion: "Lord Jesus, I want to know you.
-Help me to see the relational networks around me, and live through me so that the Gospel goes forth.
-In Jesus' name I pray, amen!"
+Prayer Suggestion: Lord Jesus, I want to know You.
+Help me to see the relational networks around me and live through me so that the gospel goes forth.
+In Jesus' name I pray, amen.

-Passages for Additional Study: Luke 5:27-32; Acts 10; Acts 16:22-33
+Passages for Additional Study: Luke 5:27-32; Acts 10; 16:22-33

-Notes: